 “These investments will promote greater opportunities for working families and job providers,” said Governor Rick Snyder.
 “A strong Michigan depends on strong communities and the MSF’s actions will help generate the type of economic energy that will keep our state moving forward.”

-The Michigan Strategic Fund approved incentives for the following projects:
+The Michigan Strategic Fund today approved incentives for the following business expansions:

 ADP Dealer Services, Inc., a division of Automated Data Processing, Inc., is the leading provider of integrated computing solutions to truck, auto, motorcycle, marine, recreational vehicle and heavy equipment dealers worldwide and is represented in nearly 100 countries.
 ADP plans to open a new Digital Marketing Innovation center in the Renaissance Center in downtown Detroit to provide advanced marketing insights and client services for its clients in the automotive industry, investing $3.3million and adding 150 jobs in digital marketing technology and services, including data sciences, digital advertising and digital marketing account services.
 As a result of the expansion, ADP has been awarded a $1.5 million Michigan Business Development performance-based grant.
 Michigan was chosen after a nationwide site selection process.
 The City of Detroit plans to offer support in the form of personal property tax abatement.